mikedandan/mongoScraper/README.md

 #Overview
 The Mongo Scraper is a scraper app which captures the title, link and summary of articles from Wikileaks.
 In this app, users are able to save their preferred articles, add notes and edit notes to one or multiple articles.

-In this repository, you can see source code of Mongo Scraper.
+In this repository, you can see the source code of Mongo Scraper.

-Key Dependencies
+#Key Dependencies
 request: enables cheerio to get access to front-end code of https://wikileaks.org/-News-.html

 cheerio: scrapes front-end code from https://wikileaks.org/-News-.html